-Indicator Description Definition Indicator #6 SPED Graduation Rate (PL Assignment) Measures the percent of students served in special education (SPED) who graduated with a high school diploma in four years.
-Indicator #7 SPED Annual Dropout Rate (Grades 7-12) (PL Measures the percent of students in Grades 7-12 served in special education (SPED) who dropped out in a given school Assignment) year.
+Indicator Description Definition Indicator #4 SPED Graduation Rate (PL Assignment) Measures the percent of students served in special education (SPED) who graduated with a high school diploma in four years.
+Indicator #5 SPED Annual Dropout Rate (Grades 7-12) (PL Assignment) Measures the percent of students in Grades 7-12 served in special education (SPED) who dropped out in a given school year.

-SPED Domain III: Disproportionate Analysis (Indicators 8-18)
+SPED Domain III: Disproportionate Analysis (Indicators 6-15)

 Indicators included in SPED Domain III relate to disproportionate and significant disproportionate (SD) analysis measured in difference rates and risk ratios for certain indicators.
 Some of these indicators are applicable as Report Only to provide LEAs and TEA with an opportunity to review results and ensure policies and procedures are not discriminatory, creating over or under representation in these populations.
 For some indicators, an LEA's performance is compared to the RDA cut points and Performance level (PL) standards are applied.
-Indicators 11 through 18 apply the federal requirements under 34 CFR §300.647 for the calculations and the designations of SD.
+Indicators 8 through 15 apply the federal requirements under 34 CFR §300.647 for the calculations and the designations of SD.

-Indicator Description Definition Indicator #8 SPED Dyslexia Representation (school- aged) (Report Only; No PL Assigned) Measures the difference between the rate of (school- aged) students served in special education (SPED) identified with dyslexia and the rate of all students identified with dyslexia in the LEA.
-Indicator #9 SPED Regular Early Childhood Program Rate (preschool-aged) (PL Assignment) Measures the percent of students ages 3-4, and age 5 not enrolled in kindergarten, served in special education (SPED) who were placed in a regular early childhood program.
-Indicator #10 SPED Regular Class ≥80% Rate (school-aged) (PL Assignment) Measures the percent of students (school-aged) served in special education (SPED) in the regular class 80% or more of the day.
-Indicator #11 SPED Regular Class <40% Rate (school-aged) (PL Assignment) Measures the percent of students (school-aged) served in special education (SPED) in the regular class less than 40% of the day.
-Indicator #12 SPED Separate Settings Rate (school-aged) (Report Only; No PL Assigned) Measures the percent of students (school-aged) served in special education (SPED) in separate settings.
-Indicator #13 SPED Representation (Ages 3- 21) (Report Only; No PL Assigned) Measures the disaggregated percent of enrolled students (ages 3-21) who received special education (SPED) services.
-Indicator #14 SPED OSS and Expulsion ≤10 Days Rate (Ages 3-21) (Report Only; No PL Assigned) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported as suspended out-of-school (OSS) or expelled for ten or fewer school days
+Indicator Description Definition Indicator #6 SPED Regular Early Childhood Program Rate (preschool-aged) (PL Assignment) Measures the percent of students ages 3-4, and age 5 not enrolled in kindergarten, served in special education (SPED) who were placed in a regular early childhood program.
+Indicator #7 SPED Regular Class ≥80% Rate (school-aged) (PL Assignment) Measures the percent of students (school-aged) served in special education (SPED) in the regular class 80% or more of the day.
+Indicator #8 SPED Regular Class <40% Rate (school-aged) (PL Assignment) Measures the percent of students (school-aged) served in special education (SPED) in the regular class less than 40% of the day.
+Indicator #9 SPED Separate Settings Rate (school-aged) (No PL Assigned) Measures the percent of students (school-aged) served in special education (SPED) in separate settings.
+Indicator #10 SPED Representation (Ages 3- 21) (No PL Assigned) Measures the disaggregated percent of enrolled students (ages 3-21) who received special education (SPED) services.
+Indicator #11 SPED OSS and Expulsion ≤10 Days Rate (Ages 3-21) (No PL Assigned) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported as suspended out-of-school (OSS) or expelled for ten or fewer school days

-Indicator Description Definition Indicator #15 SPED OSS and Expulsion >10 Days Rate (Ages 3-21) (Report Only; No PL Assigned) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported as suspended out-of-school (OSS) or expelled for more than 10 school days.
-Indicator #16 SPED ISS ≤10 Days Rate (Ages 3-21) (Report Only; No PL Assigned) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported with in-school suspension (ISS) for ten or fewer school days.
-Indicator #17 SPED ISS >10 Days Rate (Ages 3-21) (Report Only; No PL Assigned) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported with in-school suspension (ISS) for more than ten school days.
-Indicator #18 SPED Total Disciplinary Removals Rate (Ages 3-21) (PL Assignment) Measures the disaggregated percent of total disciplinary removals of students ages 3-21 served in special education (SPED); each student receiving special education services contributes to the denominator one time and each removal (action code) counts towards the numerator one time.
+Indicator Description Definition Indicator #12 SPED OSS and Expulsion >10 Days Rate (Ages 3-21) (New!
+PL Assignment) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported as suspended out-of-school (OSS) or expelled for more than 10 school days.
+Indicator #13 SPED ISS ≤10 Days Rate (Ages 3-21) (No PL Assigned) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported with in-school suspension (ISS) for ten or fewer school days.
+Indicator #14 SPED ISS >10 Days Rate (Ages 3-21) (New!
+PL Assignment) Measures the disaggregated percent of students ages 3-21 served in special education (SPED) reported with in-school suspension (ISS) for more than ten school days.
+Indicator #15 SPED Total Disciplinary Removals Rate (Ages 3-21) (PL Assignment) Measures the disaggregated percent of total disciplinary removals of students ages 3-21 served in special education (SPED); each student receiving special education services contributes to the denominator one time and each removal (action code) counts towards the numerator one time.